erdc/numexpr/README.txt

   * set_vml_accuracy_mode(mode):  Set the accuracy for VML operations.
     The `mode` parameter can take the values:

-    - 1: Equivalent to VML_LA - low accuracy VML functions are called
+    - 'low': Equivalent to VML_LA - low accuracy VML functions are called
-    - 2: Equivalent to VML_HA - high accuracy VML functions are called
+    - 'high': Equivalent to VML_HA - high accuracy VML functions are called
-    - 3: Equivalent to VML_EP - enhanced accuracy VML functions are called
+    - 'fast': Equivalent to VML_EP - enhanced performance VML functions are called

   This call is equivalent to the `vmlSetMode()` in the VML library.
   See [1]_ for more info on the accuracy modes.

-  * set_num_threads(nthreads): Suggests the number of threads for a particular function domain.
+  * set_vml_num_threads(nthreads): Suggests the number of threads for a particular function domain.

-  This call is equivalent to the `mkl_domain_set_num_threads()` in the MKL library.
-See [2]_ this reference] for more info about it.
+  This call is equivalent to the call `mkl_domain_set_num_threads(nthreads, MKL_VML)` in the MKL library.
+  See [2]_ for more info about it.

 ..
 [1] http://www.intel.com/software/products/mkl/docs/webhelp/vml/vml_DataTypesAccuracyModes.html
 ..
 [2] http://www.intel.com/software/products/mkl/docs/webhelp/support/functn_mkl_domain_set_num_threads.html